Adapting your home: The Kitchen

 Equipment is not always purchased outright and gifted to you.
 Some items are provided on loan, either for a specified length of time, or to be returned when no longer needed or appropriate for use.

-A number of charity websites that offer funding are listed here:
+A number of charity websites that offer information on funding are listed here:

 Prescriptions

-Following an assessment some local authorities will issue you with prescription for the equipment that you need.
-This can be taken to a local retailer (usually a pharmacy or independent equipment retailer) and you can collect the equipment and begin to use it immediately.
-Usually there is the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.
+Following an assessment, some local authorities will issue you with a prescription for the equipment that you need.
+This can be taken to a local retailer (usually a pharmacy or independent equipment retailer), and you can collect the equipment and begin to use it immediately.
+There is usually the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.

 Equipment hire